Breadcrumb

 3. Mapping of genetic interaction networks

 Genetic interactions occur when mutations in two or more genes result in a phenotype that deviates from the predicted combinatorial effect of perturbing those genes.
 The mapping of such genetic interactions can provide profound insights into the functional wiring and plasticity of cells, predict novel gene functions, and highlight critical genetic dependencies that may be exploited therapeutically to treat diseases such as cancer.
+We have used co-isogenic cell lines to map genetic interactions of selected metabolic query genes, which revealed novel insights into fatty acid metabolism and the functional role of a previously uncharacterized gene.

-To expand our tools to map genetic interactions we developped CHyMErA (Cas Hybrid for Multiplexed Editing and Screening Applications), a CRISPR-based combinatorial screening platform for the perturbation of multiple genes.
+To expand our tools to map genetic interactions we developed CHyMErA (Cas Hybrid for Multiplexed Editing and Screening Applications), a CRISPR-based combinatorial screening platform for the perturbation of multiple genes.
 CHyMErA is based on the co-expression of Cas9 and Cas12a nucleases in conjunction with a hybrid guide RNA (hgRNA) engineered by the fusion of Cas9 and Cas12a guides and expressed from a single U6 promoter.
 We have applied CHyMErA for the dual-targeting of single genes, the mapping of genetic interactions between paralogs, and for exon-resolution functional genomics in mammalian cells.
 In our lab we continue exploring CHyMErA as a powerful tool to uncover genetic interactions and dependencies between various cellular pathways.

 4. Technology development for systematic functional genomics approaches